mwarddev/iceland/README.md

 #### Imagery

 Two images of volcano eruptions were sourced from the royalty free website [Unsplash](https://Unsplash.com).
 The photos were taken by [Tanya Grypachevskaya](https://unsplash.com/@stilltane4ka?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) & [Izabela Kraus](https://unsplash.com/@izabelakraus?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) respectively.
+One antique map image sourced from the royalty free website [StockSnap](https://stocksnap.io).
+The photo was taken by [Ylanite Koppens](https://stocksnap.io/author/ylanitekoppens).

 All other images were taken by myself on location.